sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerSite.md

   * ConfigurationServiceGroupUid (System.Guid?)
 The Uid for the Configuration Service Group.

   * ConnectionLeasingEnabled (System.Boolean?)
-Always false.
-Connection leasing is no longer supported.
+The indicator for connection leasing active.

   * DefaultMinimumFunctionalLevel (Citrix.Broker.Admin.SDK.FunctionalLevel?)
 The default minimum functional level used for new catalogs and desktop groups when no explicit value is provided.